 Meanwhile, ordinary Americans value their wild heritage as much as ever.
 Polling has shown that about 90 percent of voters nationwide support permanent public land protection (while 69 percent oppose measures to prevent it).
 Even in what seems to be an unusually political and polarized age, the value of Our Wild is all but universal.
 In a survey conducted after the 2016 election, most Trump voters said they oppose efforts to privatize or sell off public lands.
+Millions of Americans submitted comments to the Trump administration opposing its punitive review of national monument lands.

 Now more than ever, strong political leadership is critical.
 One of the clearest exercises of such leadership is the Antiquities Act—a law authorizing presidents to protect special places as national monuments if Congress won’t.
 Our nation’s history is full of great presidents who used it and other tools at their disposal in the name of conservation.